Ukraine and Russia-backed separatists begin prisoner swap

-Ukrainian government forces and pro-Russian separatists in eastern Ukraine have started a prisoner swap, the office of Ukrainian president said on Thursday.
+Ukrainian government forces and pro-Russian separatists in eastern Ukraine have started a prisoner swap, the office of Ukraine's president said on Thursday.

-It is the first swap in 2020 and Ukraine will take back 19 its citizens, the president's office said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)